 Here’s another hands-free pumping bra that Shapiro likes for its simplicity.
 “Larken is all about having seamless bras that are not irritating,” she says.
 “They don’t have elastic, snaps, or zippers, and you can both pump and/or breastfeed in them.
 You never have to change into or out of it.”
 This all-in-one bra helps you save time at the office.

 There’s even a new bra that can do the massaging for you.
 “The Lilu actually helps you produce more breast milk, as it manually massages your breast while pumping.
 People report increased output after using that,” says Shapiro.

 Best breast and nipple accessories for pumping

-Here’s another way to catch extra milk output.
+Here’s another way to catch extra milk output, according to Shapiro.
 “People who find themselves leaking all day and also don’t have a huge milk supply can’t waste a single drop.
-You can leak into this to capture and store milk,” says Shapiro.
-These plastic shells go into your bra and stay put and also double as protective shells to keep your nipples from chafing against your bra.
+You can leak into this to capture and store milk,” she says.
+These plastic shells go into your bra and stay put, doubling as protective shells to keep your nipples from chafing against your bra.